antitoxic/tweaks/apps.unix.list.md

 ## Goals
  - touch pad 2 finger scrolling in both horizontal and vertical
  - Have the title bar merged with the notification bar
+ - For software like terminal emulator where the menu bar is usesless but still showing -> hide it, if possible to be done via a script
  - Hide top menu items (File, Options, Tools, Help...)
  - screenshot tool to work
  - Alt+tab drag'n'drop